What is a co-op?

 A co-op is a business, owned by a group of people with a common interest who make decisions together and share in the business’s profits.

-In western Canada, a co-op is created and run by a group of three or more*.
+In western Canada, a co-op is created and run by a group of three or more.
 It is legally incorporated, and can be a for-profit business or non-profit organization.
-Co-ops operate in almost every sector of the economy.
+Co-ops can operate in any sector of the economy.

 A co-op is simply a formal way for people to organize themselves and achieve a goal.
 It’s a pathway down which other people have gone before and, over time, this way of doing things has gained a process, procedure, and best practices.
 So, the co-op structure is just a template people use to get things done.